librisio/libris-action/README.md

 3. Select branch `docs` from the section `Build and deployment` > `Branch`. *This branch will not show up when the GitHub action has never been triggered.*
 4. Select folder `/docs` from the section `Build and deployment` > `Branch`.

-By configuring GitHub Pages to deploy from the docs branch and the /docs folder, you ensure that every update pushed to your repository triggers the automatic publication of your latest documentation to docs:/docs/index.html.
+By configuring GitHub Pages to deploy from the `docs` branch and the `/docs` folder, you ensure that every update pushed to your repository triggers the automatic publication of your latest documentation.
 The GitHub Pages site will seamlessly update following the completion of the GitHub Action, presenting your project's documentation in a professional, accessible format.